 Rush hour.
-Black and dark blue fabrics; leather shoes, bags over the shoulder.
+Black and dark blue fabrics.
+Leather shoes and bags over the shoulder.
 Faces look forward, never up or down, just straight ahead towards an indefinite object.
 Behind the buildings there is an unseen horizon.
 Legs march on the sidewalk, determined and certain, attached to the bodies focussed on getting home.
-I can see them, the line of people, at the next intersection and I anticipate joining them, becoming compatible with their walking rhythms, their steady gait, the ability to negotiate space and the desire to be somewhere else.
+I can see them, the line of people, at the next intersection and I anticipate joining them, picking up their walking rhythm, their steady gait, the ability to negotiate space and the desire to be somewhere else.

 Christian Martius (2016)